twilco/hdlman/README.md

 dev-board is a host to an FPGA plus other goodies.
 The [ULX3S](https://radiona.org/ulx3s/) is an example of a dev-board.
 This distinction is important for some commands such as `hdlman new`.

-Here's how you'd create a new project with the 85k LUTs ULX3S:

-`
-hdlman new --project-name blinky_project --target ecp5-85k --dev-board ulx3s
-`

 ### Supported targets